Davej66/m2-travelseeker/README.md

 The use of icons has been kept the minimum and from the [Fontawesome](https://fontawesome.com/) library and use them for social media and a download option.

 ### Colours
-The colour scheme used for the website was a green background with golden lettering.
-I chose these colours because i wanted the user to feel an air of quality and exclusivity, from previous subconscious experience.
-This colour scheme is like that used by Rolex and Wimbledon tennis tournament (this was underway during the design process).
-I hoped the clientele for the gym would be familiar with these and connect those entities of quality and would also be associated with the gym.
+The colour scheme used for the website was a blue header with an off-white background colour #fbfbfb with black lettering for 85% of the webpage.
+I chose these colours because i wanted the user to have a 'blue planet feel' using a #44b9f0 colour.
 ![image](https://user-images.githubusercontent.com/85559896/137807331-313b19e1-9869-4a80-9a0a-1d31d3d99447.png)
+The footer containing the social media icons has a black background with the social media icons with a colour #FAC16B.

 ### Structure
 For my website I chose to use [Bootstrap](https://getbootstrap.com/).
 Bootstrap is a library of HTML, CSS & JavaScript, & API's focused on mobile first.
 As this is the primary format for the website to be displayed it helps improve the website presentation on a mobile device.